 Hope this has made you think of people with an invisible condition.

 Update: I am now actually fine!!
 I still have symptoms from both conditions but have learnt to control them myself.
 I have a fabulous social life.
 People say I am always out but I feel that is because I have missed so much in the years I was so ill that I’m making up for lost time, and what fun it is!!!
-(Not so much fun on my bank balance, although I am pleased to report I have been back at full time work for three years now!!).
-I also live by the motto that I am here for a good time and not a long time,so I forget about the housework and other chores if there is a chance to make some memories.
+(Not so much fun on my bank balance, although I am pleased to report I am now back at full time work!!).
+I also live by the motto that I am here for a good time and not a long time, so I forget about the housework and other chores if there is a chance to make some memories.

 I have learnt to take recovery days.
 Some days I will move from the bed to the sofa and back again and not beat myself up for being lazy.
 I still take a lot of medication that causes issues with my body, hair and skin but this is the body I have now and I just have to go with it!
 My scars, both physical and mental, show I have survived!